Lightning-AI/pytorch-lightning/docs/source/conversational_ai.rst

     for fname, transcription in zip(files, quartznet.transcribe(paths2audio_files=files)):
         print(f"Audio in {fname} was recognized as: {transcription}")

+To see the available pretrained checkpoints:

+.. code-block python

+    EncDecCTCModel.list_available_models()

 NeMo ASR Model Under the Hood
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^